Can you tell by looking?

 Yes, yes and yes!!

 If you are right handed, I challenge you to use a pair of left handed scissors to cut out a circle and a star.
 If you are left handed, you have probably already tried to cut out many things using right handed scissors so you can skip this experiment.
 What happens with the wrong handed scissors is that when the blades open they cover up or block the line you are trying to cut.
-This means you can’t see it!
+This means you can't easily see it.

 So, if you have a pair of right handed scissors in your left hand, the blade on top will be the right blade.
-When you’re trying to cut on a line, you can’t quite see that line because the blade obscures what you’re looking at.
+When you're trying to cut on a line, you can't quite see that line because the blade obscures what you're looking at.
 This helps to explain why left handed children using standard scissors often hold their scissors and paper at odd angles.
-Typically it is because they are trying to see around the scissor blade.
+Typically, it is because they are trying to see around the scissor blade.

 The good news for left handed scissor users